-The Nalaga’at workshop center plays an important role in expanding the circle of exposure to issues facing the world of sense impairment.
-The center holds a large number of workshops, partially in complete darkness, all of them are led by deaf or hearing impaired, blind or visually impaired moderators.
-This is out of the belief that direct and informal contact is the key for designing thoughts and creating a true change in society.
+The Na Laga’at workshop center plays an important role in giving a new perspective on what it’s like living in a world with a sense impairment.
+The center holds various workshops, some in complete darkness, that are led by Deaf, hearing impaired, deaf-blind, blind, or visually impaired moderators.
+This direct and informal contact, we believe, is the key to creating a true change in society.

 - Education groups and school students

 - Youth within both the formal and non-formal education frameworks

 - Senior managers and special employee empowering groups